tmtsoftware/csw/docs/src/main/messages/events.md

 ## Observe Event

-ObserveEvent is used to describe an event within a standardized data acquisition process.
-Published only by Science Detector Assemblies, who emit ObserveEvents during their exposures to signal the occurrence of specific activities/actions during the acquisition of data.
+ObserveEvent are standardized events used to describe an activities within the data acquisition process.
+These events are ublished only by Science Detector Assemblies, which emit ObserveEvents during their exposures to signal the occurrence of specific activities/actions during the acquisition of data.
 Observe Events are published by the detector system using the Event Service.

+@@@ note

+The current ObserveEvents do not match the descriptions of the ESW Phase 1 review.
+The model files and documents can be used to create standard ObserveEvents.

+@@@

 Scala
 :   @@snip [EventsTest.scala](../../../../examples/src/test/scala/csw/messages/EventsTest.scala) { #observeevent }